trilejay/Job-Portfolio/README.md

 # Work Experience Tracker

-This is a full-stack personal portfolio website built using MERN.
+This is a full-stack personal portfolio website with a .
 It showcases dynamic and reusable components, server-side logic, and a responsive frontend

 ## Purpose
 - The portfolio showcases personal projects, job experience, and skills learned regarding web development.